mrchu39/fritz-classification/README.md

 ## Changelog

+### 2022-05-20

+- Fixes for reducing strain on Fritz by requesting in batches of 50 rather than 500.
+- Changes TNS reports such that classifiers are credited first.

 ### 2022-04-03

-- Added in rlap cutoff of 9 for uploading classifications.
+- Added in rlap cutoff of 5 for uploading classifications.
 - Minor improvements.

 ### 2022-02-07